If you have trouble installing, configuring or maintaining Nextcloud, please refer to our community support channels:

 - Working with large files (Shows a PHP bug in older SabreDAV versions and information for mod_security problems)

 - 0 byte files (Reasons for empty files on the server)

 - Clients (A comprehensive list of WebDAV clients, and possible problems with each one)

 - Finder, OS X’s built-in WebDAV client (Describes problems with Finder on various Web servers)

 There is also a well maintained FAQ thread available at the ownCloud Forums which contains various additional information about WebDAV problems.

-If you want to use CalDAV or CardDAV clients together with Nextcloud it is important to have a correct working setup of the following URLs:
+If you want to use CalDAV or CardDAV clients or other clients that require service discovery together with Nextcloud it is important to have a correct working setup of the following URLs:

-Those need to be redirecting your clients to the correct DAV endpoints.
-If running Nextcloud at the document root of your Web server the correct URL is:
+Those need to be redirecting your clients to the correct endpoints.
+If Nextcloud is running at the document root of your Web server the correct URL is:

 and if running in a subfolder like